Root Crops Grown in the Philippines

 Cassava (manihot esculenta)

 Cassava is another major root crop in the Philippines.
 Known as kamoteng kahoy, this woody shrub bears the tuberous roots rich in carbohydrates, minerals, A, B, C vitamins and protein.
-Encased in a detachable rind is a firm, white homogeneous flesh that is the main ingredient on some favorite Filipino desserts such as the nilupak (grated cassava with condense milk and butter) and cassava cake which is also made from grated cassava, eggs, and coconut milk.
+Encased in a detachable rind is a firm, white homogeneous flesh that is the main ingredient on some favorite Filipino desserts such as the nilupak which is made from grated cassava with condense milk and butter, and cassava cake which is also made from grated cassava, eggs, and coconut milk.
 It can also just be boiled for a mid afternoon snack called merienda and is serve with shredded coconut or sugar.